 The School Pantry program wouldn’t be possible without the efforts of school administrators, teachers, food banks, the donor community and volunteers working together in response to the problem of childhood hunger.
 This is now Feeding America’s most rapidly expanding program, on average increasing the number of meals distributed by over 40 percent annually since Feeding America started tracking the program in 2010.
-For the 2014 school year the program had 1,141 sites providing 25 million meals to more than 150,000 children.
+For the 2014 school year, the program helped start 1,141 school food pantries providing 25 million meals to more than 150,000 children.

 School Pantry and School Breakfast expansions are part of Kellogg Company’s Breakfasts for Better Days global signature cause.
 This multi-year effort is aimed at expanding school breakfast programs, maximizing our product donations and advocating for breakfast.
 We’ve been working with partners across the nation to expand access to school breakfast, and through those efforts, more than 340,000 new children were enrolled last year.[iii]
 We’ve also donated more than 900 million servings of food – half of which are breakfast – to children in need and their families through food banks and other agencies since 2013.

 This has included our partnership in the School Pantry program, which we’ve supported through start-up and expansion grants, all aimed at helping low-income children learn and become more successful in school.